 Getting to Wellington From the Airport

 Getting to the city from the airport: There is a bus called the Airport Flyer which runs every 10 to 20 minutes from the airport directly into Wellington city and costs about $12 NZD.
 The trip will take you around 20-25 minutes from the airport to the city.

-Where to Stay on a Budget in Wellington
+Where to Stay While Visiting Wellington on a Budget

 As a budget traveler I usually stay in a hostels.
 It’s a great way to meet people especially when solo travelling.
 The hostel I stayed at was centrally located and only a 5 minute walk from Cuba Street.
 When booking hostels I use Hostel World as they usually have great rates and list all of the hostels in the area along with reviews from fellow travellers.
 You can book hostels here at www.hostelworld.com.

 Wellington offers lots of activities to do while in the city and these are just a few I did while there in the Winter.
 If you are there in the Summer make sure to hit the beach!